spassvogel/gilles-game/docs/thoughts.md

 ### 2021-07-10 refactor Structure to types.
 - [ ] Instead of enum, use literal types
 - [ ] Enforce type safety on type guards

+### 2021-07-11 refactor structure
+- [ ] Use hooks useStructureDefinition and useStructureLevel